 How to Battle the Dangers of Wine Mom Culture

 Do you feel like you are not part of the “crowd” if you are not participating in wine mom culture?
 Do you feel like you need to start pouring glasses of wine when cooking dinner or at a particular time of day to cope?
-Battling the dangers of wine mom culture starts with being honest with yourself and about what you are doing.
+Battling the dangers of wine mom culture starts with being honest with yourself and examining your behavior.
 Here are some ways of understanding how to battle this culture:

 - Alcoholism: Unfortunately, those who are part of the wine mom culture take drinking and alcoholism lightly.
-Data available a study published in 2017, indicates that there is a 58% increase in risk among women during the past decade.
+Data available in a study published in 2017 indicates a 58% increase in risk among women during the past decade.

 - Children: When you make comments about needing a “mommy timeout” to drink, or if they see phrases on your items, what message are you sending to your children?
-They are seeing that, when you are parenting, you can only cope when you have a wine glass in your hand.
+When you are parenting, they see that you can only cope when you have a wine glass in your hand.
 The last thing any mother should be doing is sending them a message that parenting them requires alcohol.

 - Physiology: Because a woman’s body contains less water than a man’s, they can achieve a higher blood alcohol level.
 The higher concentration of fat a woman’s body carries also allows it to retain more alcohol.
-As a result of that, in addition to producing less of the enzyme that breaks down alcohol, a woman’s body is subject to more damage than a man’s.
+As a result, in addition to producing less of the enzyme that breaks down alcohol, a woman’s body is subject to more damage than a man’s.